sysdiglabs/terraform-azurerm-secure-for-cloud/examples/single-subscription-k8s/README.md

 See [inputs summary](#inputs) or module module [`variables.tf`](./variables.tf) file for more optional configuration.

-Notice that:

-* This example will create resources that **cost money**.
-Run `terraform destroy` when you don't need them anymore.
-* All created resources will be created within the tags `product:sysdig-secure-for-cloud`.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements